Sustainable Data Governance for Marketers

 7. Predictive Analysis

 Analytics providers increasingly include sophisticated machine learning models in their products and services.
-These tools recognize patterns found in organizational data and help people identify risks and opportunities.
+These AI-powered tools recognize patterns found in organizational data and help people identify risks and opportunities.
 They are commonly used in auditing, forecasting, cash-flow prediction, and so on.
 Predictive analysis can also help marketers forecast potential campaign outcomes.

 Consider the following when deciding whether predictive analytics tools are right for you: